SOHAIBALOUSSI/trandandan/src/docs/relationships-service.md

 - Only authenticated users can manage friend operations.
 - Accepting or rejecting requests updates the friendship status.
 - Friends list includes only accepted friends.

-## To Add
-- Real-time notifications via WebSocket or rabbitMQ